mganss/MidiMorph/README.md

 ## Quantization

 Selecting any of the values from the Quantize menu will quantize notes to the selected value.
-This applies to the endpoints as well, i.e. output at 0.0 and 1.0 are quantized, too.
+This applies to the endpoints as well, i.e. output at 0.0 and 1.0 is quantized, too.

 ## Unpaired Notes